lethak-docker/tor-clients/README.md

 docker run --rm --name tor4 --publish "127.0.0.1:11056:9050" "lethak/tor-clients:latest"
 ```

-The last exemple binds port 9050 of the container to TCP port 11056 on 127.0.0.1 of the host machine.
-You can also specify udp and sctp ports like `127.0.0.1:11056:9050/tcp`.
+The last example binds port 9050 of the container to TCP port 11056 on 127.0.0.1 of the host machine.
+You can also specify udp and tcp ports like `127.0.0.1:11056:9050/tcp`.

 ### Docker compose (optional)